 - You will still have to pay for the upkeep and maintenance of your home.

-- You may have to continue paying for heating and lighting bills so that the house does not look unoccupied.
+- You might have to carry on paying for heating and lighting bills so the house doesn’t look unoccupied.

-- You will have to keep your home insured and this may be a problem if no-one is living there.
+- You’ll have to keep your home insured, which might be a problem if it’s empty.

-- If you still have a mortgage on the property you will have to carry on paying it.
+- If you still have a mortgage on the property, you’ll have to carry on paying it.

-- If you already have an existing equity release scheme you may not be able to join a deferred payment scheme.
+- If you already have an existing equity release scheme, you might not be able to join a deferred payment scheme.

 Renting out your home if you enter into a deferred payment agreement

-Renting out your property can give you extra income to pay for your fees but there a few things to bear in mind before you do this.
+Renting out your property can give you extra income to pay for your fees.
+But there are a few things to bear in mind before you do this:

 - Your local authority has to agree that you can rent your property.
-Sometimes they may offer to place tenants from their housing list into the empty property and pay rent to you.
+Sometimes they might offer to place tenants from their housing list into the empty property and pay you rent.

-- The property may not have tenants all the time or care home costs may rise faster than the amount of rent you can charge.
-You may not always have enough rental income to cover your fees or other costs.
+- The property might not have tenants all the time or care home costs might rise faster than the amount of rent you can charge.
+You might not always have enough rental income to cover your fees or other costs.

-If the rental income will cover all or more than your care home fees, you could choose to rent out your property instead of taking a deferred payment agreement.
-However, you would have to make sure you would have enough income to cover costs and be sure that the property would be properly managed.
+If the rental income, added to your other income, will cover all or more than your care home fees, you could choose to rent out your property without taking a deferred payment agreement at all.

-If you are thinking of renting out your home, it’s a good idea to get some independent financial advice and speak to a letting agent to find out what the rental market is like in your area before you make a decision.
+If you’re thinking of renting out your home, it’s a good idea to get some independent financial advice and speak to a letting agent to find out what the rental market is like in your area before you make a decision.